DanilaFe/maypop/README.md

 The test suite is currently the best place to look for example inputs.
-Check out the [`Spec`](https://web.engr.oregonstate.edu/~fedorind/CS583/modules/spec/) p Iage, which includes not only the Haskell representation of various example terms, but also explanations on why these terms have particular types.
+Check out the [`Spec`](https://web.engr.oregonstate.edu/~fedorind/CS583/modules/spec/) page, which includes not only the Haskell representation of various example terms, but also explanations on why these terms have particular types.
 It even has neatly rendered mathematical notation!
 If the page is down, the `Spec.lhs` file in `src/` will include the same information (albeit in